queelius/papers/ngram-projections/projection.md

-# Autoregressive Models: Projection of Test Data onto Training Data
+# Autoregressive Models: Inductive Biases and Projections

+### Abstract
+This paper explores the use of inductive biases and projection functions in autoregressive (AR) models to enhance out-of-distribution (OOD) generalization.
+We revisit the concept of infini-grams, which leverage suffix arrays to manage arbitrary context lengths efficiently.
+This approach is compared to traditional $n$-gram models, highlighting its advantages in sample efficiency and computational scalability.
+We delve into various inductive biases, such as the recency bias, shortest edit distance, and semantic similarity, illustrating their impact on AR model performance.
+By framing OOD generalization as a projection problem, we propose strategies to optimize these projections through meta-learning and nested optimization.
+Furthermore, we discuss the integration of classical information retrieval techniques and pre-trained language model embeddings to enhance the semantic relevance of projections.
+Our findings suggest that combining symbolic AI methods with deep learning representations can yield more interpretable and sample-efficient AR models, with broad applications in natural language processing, code generation, and scientific discovery.

+## Introduction

 Recently, I watched a presentation on infini-grams, which utilize a suffix array to avoid precomputing $n$-grams and allow for arbitrary context lengths, up to a suffix that is found in the training data.

-This sparked my interest as I had worked on a similar project for a LLM talk I gave for [SLUUG](https://www.stllinux.org/) (see my GitHub repo [sluug-talk-llm](https://github.com/queelius/sluug-talk-llm) and the [video](https://www.sluug.org/resources/presentations/media/2024/STLLINUX/2024-02-22_STLLINUX_2560x1440.mp4) of the talk) where I computed arbitrary-size $n$-grams (perhaps call it $*$-grams) using a recursive dictionary to store the training data prefix counts.
+This sparked my interest as I had worked on a similar project for a LLM talk I gave for SLUUG at [https://www.stllinux.org](https://www.stllinux.org/) (see my GitHub repo [https://github.com/queelius/sluug-talk-llm](https://github.com/queelius/sluug-talk-llm) and the video fo the talk at [https://www.sluug.org/resources/presentations/media/2024/STLLINUX/2024-02-22_STLLINUX_2560x1440.mp4](https://www.sluug.org/resources/presentations/media/2024/STLLINUX/2024-02-22_STLLINUX_2560x1440.mp4)) where in part of the talk I demonstrated arbitrary-size $n$-grams using a recursive dictionary to store synthetic training data prefix counts to implement a crude expression tree evaluator.

- Since my data was sparse synthetic data (expression trees and their evaluations), I was able to use my relatively inefficient approach to compute very large $*$-grams.
+Since my data was sparse synthetic data (expression trees and their evaluations), I was able to use a relatively inefficient approach to compute very large $n$-grams.
 The infini-gram approach is more efficient and generalizes to any kind of data, so they definitely had a more practical solution.

 The infini-gram model is an autoregressive (AR) model that predicts the next token based on the longest suffix in the training data that matches the context.
 Essentially, they are finding some *projection* of the input (context) to the training data to allow the AR model to generate coherent text continuations from inputs it has never seen before.
 This is known as out-of-distribution (OOD) generalization, where we are trying to generalize to tasks (like predict continuations of an input never seen before) that is not in the training data.